 At the Expatriate Archive Centre you will be able to find diaries and journals, letters and emails, articles and essays, photos and scrap books, blogs and websites, audio and video files, tickets and invitations, as well as other documents describing the expatriate life.
-Learn more on our page about what we collect.
+See full details and examples in our Collecting Policy.

 Our current collection contains over 130 family archives dating back to the late 19th century, in nearly 20 different languages, representing 14 different nationalities and encompassing over 80 countries, plus supplementary material including organisational archives and other documentation.